 About Alaska Auto Rental

-Alaska Auto Rental is a family owned and operated business based in Fairbanks, with remote locations in Denali and Anchorage.
+Alaska Auto Rental is a family owned and operated business started in Fairbanks, that has grown to offer services in Anchorage, Denali, Seward, Whittier, and beyond.
 It started out as a small neighborhood rental car franchise, but then developed into an independent operation to provide the types of services that really help people make their Alaska travels complete.
 One-way rentals, gravel highway vehicles, road-worthy winter rentals and flexible pick-up locations are just a few of those convenient services.
 At the heart of Alaska Auto Rental is a commitment to people – both customers and team members – with a focus on excellence and consistency.
 Providing friendly and knowledgeable help is another value that improves the overall travel experience.
 Booking is a chance to get to know a traveler’s itinerary, offer logistical solutions and serve as a clearinghouse of information.
-By the time a customer has the keys to the vehicle, they’ve also gotten some kind of helpful documentation, whether it’s a local map, an aurora forecast, winter driving tips or Dalton Highway guide.
+By the time a customer has the keys to the vehicle, they’ve also gotten some kind of helpful information, whether it’s a local map, Kenai fishing tips, an aurora forecast, winter driving advice, or a Dalton Highway guide.